-G.(1a) Instructional Services and Supports for Students with IEPs Rating Expectations

-A complete response must □Meets Describe how the proposed school will identify and provide: instructional supports and services to the spectrum of needs of students with disabilities, who have IEPs or are eligible for an IEP; instructional supports and services to gifted students who have IEPs or are eligible for an IEP; Describe how the proposed school will □Approaches Ensure that students who are ELs are not over-identified as students with disabilities; Identify specific responsibilities for school staff, classroom teachers, and special education staff; and Identify specific training and support that will be provided to teachers and school staff to ensure they are able to fulfill their responsibilities.
-Describe the proposed school's: □Does Not Meet Timeline, benchmarks, and people responsible for developing discipline policies and protocols for your special populations.
-Capacity of the school district in the geographic boundaries of the proposed school to provide special education services and FAPE.
-Process for tracking this protected population's progress and services, how that will be reported to the board.
-ENTER INDEPENDI ENT REVIEW TEAM COMMENTS HERE:]
+G.(1a) Instructional Services and Supports for Students with IEPs Rating Expectations □Meets A complete response must Describe how the proposed school will identify and provide: instructional supports and services to the spectrum of needs of students with disabilities, who have IEPs or are eligible for an IEP; instructional supports and services to gifted students who have IEPs or are □Approaches eligible for an IEP; Describe how the proposed school will • Ensure that students who are ELs are not over-identified as students with disabilities; • Identify specific responsibilities for school staff, classroom teachers, and special education staff; and • Identify specific training and support that will be provided to teachers and school staff to ensure they are able to fulfill their responsibilities.
+Describe the proposed school's: • Timeline, benchmarks, and people responsible for developing discipline policies and protocols for your special populations. • Capacity of the school district in the geographic boundaries of the proposed school to provide special education services and FAPE. □Does Not Meet

+• Process for tracking this protected population's progress and services, how that will be reported to the board.

-G. (1b) Monitoring and Evaluation of Special Education Students Rating Expectations □Meets A complete response must • Describe how the proposed school will monitor the progress toward special education students' attainment of IEP goals; □Approaches Identify specific responsibilities for school staff, classroom teachers, and special education staff; including when and who will be reporting on progress towards goals. □Does Not Meet Identify the regular intervals at which progress will be monitored and success will be evaluated; Identify specific actions/reporting that will engage and inform students and or families; and Describe how the school will evaluate the effectiveness of its special education program and services.
+G. (1b) Monitoring and Evaluation of Special Education Students Rating Expectations □Meets A complete response must □Approaches Identify specific responsibilities for school staff, classroom teachers, and special education staff; including when and who will be reporting on progress towards goals. □Does Not Meet Identify the regular intervals at which progress will be monitored and success will be evaluated; Identify specific actions/reporting that will engage and inform students and or families; and Describe how the school will evaluate the effectiveness of its special education program and services.
 Describe how mission success will be tracked, measured, ensured and reported on with these special populations.
-[ENTER INDEPENDI ENT REVIEW TEAM COMMENTS HERE:]

-G.(2) Required Curriculum and Instructional Supports for English Learners

-Rating Expectations

-□Meets Describe how the proposed school will identify English Learners (ELs) and provide the required curriculum and instructional services/supports to students identified as ELs; Identify how the school will implement the English Language Development Standards for ELs in its school; Identify how the school will provide ELs with instruction and support to develop English language proficiency; Identify how the school will provide ELs with access to grade-level content; Describe how the school will address the spectrum of needs that ELs may present; Identify specific responsibilities for school staff and classroom teachers; and Identify specific training, professional development and support that will be provided to teachers and school staff to ensure they are able to fulfill their responsibilities; Describe the proposed school's process for tracking this protected population's progress and services, how that will be reported to the board.
+G.(2) Required Curriculum and Instructional Supports for English Learners Rating Expectations □Meets A complete response must Describe how the proposed school will identify English Learners (ELs) and provide the required curriculum and instructional services/supports to students identified as ELs; Identify how the school will implement the English Language Development Standards for ELs in its school; □Approaches Identify how the school will provide ELs with instruction and support to develop English language proficiency; Identify how the school will provide ELs with access to grade-level content; Describe how the school will address the spectrum of needs that ELs may present; Identify specific responsibilities for school staff and classroom teachers; and Identify specific training, professional development and support that will be provided to teachers and school staff to ensure they are able to fulfill their responsibilities; Describe the proposed school's process for tracking this protected population's progress and services, how that will be reported to the board. □Does Not Meet

-□Approaches

-□Does Not Meet